deleterium/SmartC/docs/1-Basis.md

   * 3: Dangerous optimizations no well tested.
 Result must be inspected by developer.
 * `#pragma reuseAssignedVar [true/false/1/0/]`: When set, compiler will try to use a variable on left side of and `Assignment` as a register.
 If variable is also used on right side, the compiler will not reuse it.
 This can save one assembly instruction for every expression used!
 Default value is `true` and it is highly recomended to maintain it active.
 * `#pragma version N`: Informs which compiler's version the code was developed.
 Must be set if not using development version.
 To skip this check, set it to `dev`.
-* `#pragma warningToError [true/false/1/0/]`: All warnings to compiler errors.
-Default value is `true`.
-Warning messages begin with WARNING, other ones are actually errors.
 * `#pragma outputSourceLineNumber[true/false/1/0/]`: Adds a comment in assembly output with the corresponding line number to the C source code.
 Very usefull for debug.

 #### Escaping new line